medic/cht-docs/content/en/core/overview/translations.md

   apps/reference/translations
 ---

 Apps built with CHT Core are localized so that users can use it in the language of their choice.
 Languages supported out of the box are English, French, Nepali, Spanish, and Swahili.
-The goal of this doc is to help our team manage these and future translations.
+The goal of this doc is to help the community manage these and future translations.

 ## Overview

-Like the rest of our code the translation files live in our GitHub repo.
+Like the rest of the code the translation files live in the GitHub repo.
 These translation files are [properties files](https://en.wikipedia.org/wiki/.properties), which are a series of keys and their corresponding values.
-We use the English file as our default, and as such it contains the entire set of keys.
+The English file is used by default and as such it contains the entire set of keys.
 If any key is missing from another language file the English value is used.

 ## Adding new languages

 New languages must be added and configured in several places:

 - Create a new `messages-xx.properties` file in the [`api/resources/translations`](https://github.com/medic/cht-core/tree/master/api/resources/translations) folder, replacing "xx" with the 2 or 3 letter [language code](https://en.wikipedia.org/wiki/List_of_ISO_3166_country_codes).
-- Add the language to the [`LOCAL_NAME_MAP` in api](https://github.com/medic/cht-core/blob/master/api/src/translations.js#L8).
+- Add the language to the [`LOCAL_NAME_MAP` in api](https://github.com/medic/cht-core/blob/e6d184946affc62773d569168216a5b913f38a30/api/src/translations.js#L17).
 Use the language code for the key, and the local name followed by the English name for the language in brackets, eg: "fr: 'Français (French)'".
-- Import the moment language pack in the [main.ts file](https://github.com/medic/cht-core/blob/3.11.x/webapp/src/ts/main.ts#L23).
+- Import the moment language pack in the [main.ts file](https://github.com/medic/cht-core/blob/e6d184946affc62773d569168216a5b913f38a30/webapp/src/ts/main.ts#L23).
 If moment doesn't provide the required language pack you may need to contribute it upstream to the moment library.

 ## Adding new keys